moy-boy/agenticdb-registry/README.md

 curl -X GET "http://127.0.0.1:8000/ratings?ratings_id=<ratings_id>"
 ```

-AgenticDB will return the score and feedback associated with the provided ratings ID.
+AgenticDB Registry will return the score and feedback associated with the provided ratings ID.